Best Service Celtic ERA

 In addition, Format-AUthentic phrases have been recorded as MIDI-patterns as well as inspiring soundscapes.
 Naturally, the instruments are offered in all of their typical articulations with an added true legato function.

 A true highlight of this library are three additional instruments, unheard in any previous sample library: Cranyx, Cornu and War Horns already existed in the bronze age.
 These instruments allow you to tap into unexplored sound worlds.

 The instruments of this roundabout 18GB library (consisting of more than 18,000 samples) are elaborated multi-samples (24 bit/ 44.1 kHz) with several dynamic graduations, various articulations, round-robin- and real legato-samples as well as dedicated glissando samples.

 Celtic ERA transfers the sounds of the far north, that have been preserved until this day from times long gone by, into today’s DAW-based production environment.
 The carefully programmed user interface of the Engine player makes work with this library real easy, allowing musicians to be inspired by the libraries' sounds to fully unfold their creativity.

 Who is it for?

 Celtic ERA is suited for different applications and musical applications and styles.
-Its spectrum ranges from scoring traditional compositions with authentic sounds, to fantasy games and movie soundtracks and as far as to the new age genre.
+Its spectrum ranges from scoring traditional compositions with Format-AUthentic sounds, to fantasy games and movie soundtracks and as far as to the new age genre.